harmtemolder/koreader-calibre-plugin/README.md

 [KOReader](https://koreader.rocks/) creates sidecar files that hold read progress and annotations.
 This plugin reads the data from those sidecar files and updates calibre’s metadata based on them.
 It is inspired by [the Kobo Utilities plugin](https://www.mobileread.com/forums/showthread.php?t=215339), that synchronizes reading progress between the original Kobo firmware (“Nickel”) and custom columns in calibre.

 Note that at the moment the sync is one-way—from the KOReader device to calibre—and only works for USB devices.
-Support for smart devices is on [the to-do list](https://git.sr.ht/~harmtemolder/koreader-calibre-plugin/tree/main/TODO).
+Support for [KOReader's wireless connnection](https://github.com/koreader/koreader/wiki/Calibre-wireless-connection) is built-in, but will not work until [this pull request](https://github.com/koreader/koreader/pull/7492) is part of your KOReader app.

 Releases will also be uploaded to [this plugin’s thread on the MobileRead Forums](https://www.mobileread.com/forums/showthread.php?p=4060141).
 If you are on there as well, please let me know what you think of the plugin in that thread.